 - Harder Than Hard: Very Hard and Super Hard.

-- Hard Mode Filler: Inverted; not only does the main game not resort to repeating songs with harder charts, but there is a New Game+ which is also comprised of new songs.
+- Hard Mode Filler: Inverted; not only does the main game not resort to repeating songs with harder charts, but there is a New Game Plus which is also comprised of new songs.

-- Hijacked by Ganon: After the player manages to collect all four Music Keys, they end up getting stolen again by Bowser, who serves as the Final Boss.
+- Hijacked by Ganon: Waluigi is set up as the game's antagonist in the intro but is actually beaten very early on.
+Then after the player manages to collect all four Music Keys, they end up getting stolen again by Bowser, who serves as the Final Boss.

 - Interface Screw: